replicatedhq/help-center/content/docs/audit-log/how-to/operations-friendly.md

 ## Failure Modes and Retries

-As with many distributed system, it is impossible to provide 100% uptime guarantees in the face of failures across the stack.
+As with any distributed system, it is impossible to provide 100% uptime guarantees in the face of failures across the stack.
 The best way to ensure all events are delivered is to configure clients to retry on timeouts and failures.

 A unique, client-generated request ID can be sent in a `x-request-uuid` header to ensure idempotency across retries.
 If multiple events are received with the same UUID, only of the event will be logged.